Do you offer access to a range of wrappers on your platform?

 Please describe the range of portfolio management tools you offer and how these can improve my business and benefit my clients?

 Our range of portfolio management tools are designed to assist advisers to compliantly and efficiently execute and manage client’s financial plans across the whole book of business.
-In 2019, we enhanced the functionality of our bulk switching tools.

 Here’s a summary of other available tools:

 - Illustrations - create an illustration of projected investment returns for any of the accounts within a portfolio

 - Bulk asset switch - switch all clients between investment assets

 - Bulk cash switch - switch all clients from cash to an investment asset

 - Bulk model portfolio re-assign and rebalance - re-assign and/or rebalance multiple clients who are using a particular model portfolio

 - Alerts - configure and maintain alerts for platform events